By Anthony Caruso III | Publisher

-The NHRA will return to the track this weekend for the first-time since February at Wild Horse Pass Motorsports Park in Chandler, Arizona.
-The sport, like the rest of the country, has been on hold due to the coronavirus pandemic that has wrecked havoc on the United States and the world.
+The NHRA will return to the track this weekend for the first time since February at Wild Horse Pass Motorsports Park in Chandler, Arizona.
+The sport, like the rest of the country, has been on hold due to the coronavirus pandemic that has wreaked havoc on the United States and the world.

 READ MORE: Click here for our latest Racing coverage.

-The team had to enter into the race on Monday afternoon.
-But they did not enter into the race.
+The team had to enter the race on Monday afternoon.
+But they did not enter the race.

 “The John Force Racing team is not registered for the E3 Spark Plugs NHRA Nationals this weekend in Indianapolis,” the NHRA said to NBC Sports.
 “We look forward to their return in the future.”